wenhaoy-0428/Docs/BackEnd/serverNotes.md

 #### What is CGI (Common Gateway Interface) [->Ref](https://zhuanlan.zhihu.com/p/246268005) :id=what-is-cgi

 CGI is a standard method used to generate dynamic content on web pages.
 CGI stands for Common Gateway Interface and provides an interface between the HTTP server and **programs generating web content**.
+(We're talking about dynamic content only here, like API returns, static content like HTML is directly returned by the server)

 These programs are better known as CGI scripts.
 They are written in a scripting language.
 The Network Component provides such a scripting language.
-The HTTP server processes the script source file line by line and calls the CGI functions as needed.
-The output from a CGI function is sent to the web client (browser) as a part of the web page.
+The HTTP server processes the script source file line by line, and the results that is printed in the standard output is sent to the web client (browser) as a part of the web page.

 ps: CGI programs are like c programms, CGI script are like php and python.
 For better understanding, please combine this section with [Difference between node.js and Apache](#is-nodejs-a-server-what39s-the-difference-between-it-and-apache).

+A comprehensive video of what CGI is can be found at [The Magic of cgi-bin](https://www.youtube.com/watch?v=NwRVJX0Ieno).

 ```plantuml
 @startuml